shakfu/chuck-max/README.md

 - As of this version, there is no support for callbacks and events except via the `signal` and `broadcast` messages.

 see `help/chuck~.maxhelp` for a demonstration of current features.

+Also note that `chuck-max` has a sibling in the [pd-chuck](https://github.com/shakfu/pd-chuck) project.

 ## Requirements